Twin Peaks: The Missing Pieces: The Last Seven Days of Laura Palmer

+At home, Laura hears BOB's voice from the ceiling fan above the stairs, indicating he wants to possess her and "taste through [her] mouth."
+Laura refuses, but seems to enter a trance as she stares at the fan and a smile creeps across her face.
+Laura comes to when Sarah interrupts her asking where her sweater is, to which Laura replies that Sarah is wearing the sweater.
+Sarah begins crying and laments that "it's happening again."
+(Note: This comment likely refers to Sarah's memory loss in repeated instances of being drugged by Leland.
+As shown in Fire Walk with Me, Leland forces Sarah to drink drugged milk before he goes to Laura's bedroom as BOB.)

 Laura, Donna, Jacques Renault, and their clients recklessly drive across the Canadian border to Jacques' nightclub.
 (Note: As shown in Fire Walk with Me, Jacques uses the nightclub as a base for his underground prostitution operation.)
+Donna refuses to take cocaine she is offered, and Laura angrily calls her a "downer."

 Bobby, who just killed a man, (Note: As shown in Fire Walk with Me, Bobby and Laura met with one of Jacques Renault's drug contacts, who (it is implied) was actually a policeman conducting a sting operation.
 After the policeman pulled his gun on Bobby, Bobby shot him.) asks Laura to hide $10,000 for him.
 Laura needles Bobby about the shooting, exacerbating his guilt.
 To Bobby's dismay, the victim was carrying baby laxative and not cocaine.

-Laura's possessive psychiatrist, Dr. Lawrence Jacoby, demands to know why he has not heard from Laura recently.
+Laura's possessive psychiatrist Dr. Lawrence Jacoby calls, demanding to know why he has not heard from Laura recently.
 Laura disgustedly replies that she has recorded audiotapes for him.
+He asks for a kiss, but she hangs up.

-On the night of her death, Laura has an awkward dinner with Sarah; Leland is working late.
+On the night of her death, Laura has an awkward dinner with Sarah and picks at her asparagus; (Note: As shown in the pilot of Twin Peaks, later that night Laura writes in her diary that she hates asparagus, and wonders if this means she will never grow up.)
+Leland is working late.
 Laura visits Bobby and is welcomed by Major Briggs, who is reading an apocalyptic vision from the Book of Revelation to his wife Betty.
 (Note: Revelation 11:3-5, 7, 14:19-20, & 15:1-2 (King James Version).)
 After returning home, Laura sneaks out.
 (Note: As shown in Fire Walk with Me, Jacques Renault summoned her to his forest cabin for sex, and Laura also wants to see her lover James Hurley one last time.)
 Leland sees her, but lets her leave.
 (Note: As shown in Fire Walk with Me, Leland follows her to Renault's hideout, kidnaps her, and kills her.)